neuroinformatics-unit/software-skills/docs/source/courses/intro-software-dev.md

 The second day of this course will provide some further Python training, and particularly introduce good practices that will pay dividends as you dive deeper into programming.

-Additionally, we will introduce the Linux command line, and version control with Git, key tools for anyone working with data and code.

 ## Contents